Mixtiles/dom-to-image/README.md

 A data URL for a placeholder image that will be used when fetching an image fails.
 Defaults to undefined and will throw an error on failed images

+### embedFonts

+Embed web fonts in toSvg. turned on by default.

+### embedImages

+Embed images data in toSvg. turned on by default.

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time